Lastcraft484/RoleBot/README.md

 Open cmd and paste: `py -3 -m pip install -U discord.py`

-Open a text editor and paste the token from before in place of `TOKEN` on l
+Open a text editor and paste the token from before in place of `token` on line 41 `client.run('token')`

+## Message Creation
+Now Make sure Discord developer mode is enabled on your Discord client.

 ## Example
 Here is a simple set up for how to assign roles to emoji.